November 24, 2025 (3mo ago) — last updated February 6, 2026 (1mo ago)

 Key Features & Use Cases

-• Best For: Busy executives, startup founders, project managers, and neurodivergent knowledge workers who do their best work with structured, AI-assisted prioritization.
+• Best For: Busy executives, startup founders, project managers, and neurodivergent knowledge workers who thrive with AI‑assisted prioritization.

-• Practical Application: Imagine a founder using the AI to map out a product launch, then delegating the market research or social media scheduling to a human assistant right inside the app, paying only for the tasks that get done.
+• Practical Application: Use the AI to map out a product launch, then hand off market research or social‑media scheduling to a human assistant inside the app, paying only for completed tasks.

 Pricing and Access